 While the deck is very fun to play and most games feel close, I still haven't found a build that can sustain a 50% win rate, so don't play this if you want to climb the ladder.
 Unfortunately, the deck's win rate will drop further if it gains popularity and opponents learn to make better market decisions and stop wasting fast speed removal on Merchants.

 since the Flame Blast kill is much harder to pull off than a sizable Clutch.
-The Shadow splash is light, so it is often correct to seek for your second (sometimes even third) Primal or Fire influence before your first Shadow influence unless your hand is clogged with Shakedown
+Haunting Scream is your only Shadow card, so it is often correct to seek for your second (sometimes even third) Primal or Fire influence before your first Shadow influence.

-Against aggro you need to play turn 3 Merchant into turn 4 Rouser to have a chance and pray they waste their torch on the merchant.
-If you can't play a merchant on 3, you might be forced to block with your Rouser to survive, and that spells doom unless you have the Scream/Mirror Image immediate follow up.
-Most of my wins against aggro have come with me at <5 health.
+Against aggro you need to play turn 3 Merchant into turn 4 Rouser and pray they waste their torch on the merchant or turn 3 Glacier Shaper into a copy effect on turn 4.
+If you can't play a unit on 3, you might be forced to block with your Rouser to survive, and that spells doom unless you have the Scream/Mirror Image immediate follow up.

 The deck matches up decently with other removal-light combo decks like Chainbrei and Talir/Voda.
 Both decks can have access to Desert Marshal